 georgia landlord disclosures

 • Move-in checklist.
-This isn't exactly a disclosure, but it's mandatory to provide your tenant with a move-in inspection checklist in Georgia.
+This isn't exactly a disclosure, but it's mandatory to provide your renter with a move-in inspection checklist in Georgia.
 You must have your tenant sign and agree to the condition of the property and its amenities if you charge security deposits.

-Tenants’ Rights & Responsibilities in Georgia
+Tenant Rights & Responsibilities in Georgia

 • Be treated fairly by their landlord in accordance with the Fair Housing Act.